Protect and support children affected by HIV and AIDS

 Children who have lost both parents are generally less likely to be in school than children whose parents are both still alive.
 Thus, a key indicator of the situation of AIDS-affected children is the orphan school attendance ratio.
 This ratio compares school attendance of children aged 10–14 who have lost both parents with those children whose parents are both still alive and who live with one or both parents.
 Most countries in sub-Saharan Africa have made significant progress towards parity in school attendance for orphans and non-orphans 10–14 years old.
 In 27 out of 31 countries in sub-Saharan Africa that report data for at least two points in time, school attendance among children who have lost both parents has increased.

 Trends in orphan and non-orphan school attendance ratios in selected sub-Saharan countries where the ratio has increased by at least 0.10 points, 1997–2008

-Source: UNICEF, UNAIDS, WHO, UNFPA and UNESCO, Children and AIDS: Fifth Stocktaking Report, New York, 2010.
+Source: UNICEF, UNAIDS, WHO, UNFPA and UNESCO, Children and AIDS: Fifth stocktaking report, 2010.

 |Percentage of children whose households received external support|

 The overall situation of children’s vulnerability is complex and needs to be analysed within specific country and local contexts.
 An analysis of household surveys in 36 countries found, for example, that in many countries children who are orphaned are worse off than other children in relation to certain indicators of child development – nutritional status, school attendance, sexual debut – but in other countries they are equally well or better off.
 Some of this inconsistency can be explained by the situational context.
 In countries with high levels of overall school attendance nearly the same percentages of both orphans and non-orphans attended school, but in countries with lower levels of school attendance many countries showed large disparities between orphans and non-orphans.